bazel-contrib/rules_nodejs/docs/TypeScript.md

 Anything you do with TypeScript is possible with `ts_project`, including json imports, type-checking only, transpile only, outdir, rootdir, and so on.

+> To use `ts_project` for typecheck-only, you'll still need to use --declaration so that .d.ts files are produced.
+> Alternatively, see the `tsc_test` rule documented above.

 See many examples in our test cases: https://github.com/bazelbuild/rules_nodejs/tree/stable/packages/typescript/test/ts_project